 For the last year, Ndrika has extracted herself from the television production rat race in London to live in Canada.
 She loves big cities and shopping for a bargain, but nature also calls.
-Thus, she spent two months swapping the city lights of Toronto for the starry nights of Alberta, while working on an animal sanctuary called Heaven’s Gate.
+Thus, she spent two months swapping the city lights of Toronto for the starry nights of Alberta in the Rocky Mountains, while working on an animal sanctuary called Heaven’s Gate.
 Here’s a week-in-the-life of Ndrika in…heaven!

 Day 1 – Sunday